 - Maybe a document writers /slide maker / coordinator

 Where do I find out about potential team projects?

-We’re asking people with potential project ideas to post their ideas on this GOAT forum post so that everyone can start thinking about what teams they’d like to join, and have conversations ahead of time about the ideas.
+We’re asking people with potential project ideas to post their ideas on this GOAT forum post (link is external) so that everyone can start thinking about what teams they’d like to join, and have conversations ahead of time about the ideas.
 You can also look at the pitch sign-up sheet to see all the titles of projects that will be pitched.

 I don’t code — what about me?